 What are retained earnings?

-They are the earnings surplus that any business decides to keep after all other deductions, expenses, and dividends are paid to stakeholders.
+They are the earnings surplus, as noted in the company's financial statement, that any business opts to retain after all other deductions, expenses, and cash dividends are allocated, influencing the company's profit and net loss calculations.
 Essentially, the idea behind REs is for reinvesting into the business.
 Little wonder they are vital for small businesses that are still on their way to the top.

 How small businesses use retained earnings

-Besides, the general reinvesting into the business and occasionally paying off debts, there are other uses of retained earnings.
+Besides the general reinvesting into the business and occasionally paying off debts, other uses of retained earnings include subtracting dividends from the beginning retained earnings to stabilize financial projections and enhance market value.
 Here are a few of them.

 For business expansion